effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Why Opinionated

-We don't want to give you lists of all available tools and software out there.
+Instead of providing yet another long list of tools, this guide contains a short, curated selection of things that worked well for us working from home during the last years.
-We provide a curated selection that worked well for us during the last years working from home.
+Everything is our own and honest opinion, and reflects our preferences, dislikes, and priorities.
-We may have our individual preferences and dislikes and the selection may not always represent the most sophisticated or cheapest solution out there.
+But as we all know, everybody is different.
-Everything is our own and honest opinion.
+So follow this guide with caution.
+Still, we do hope you can find one or two things that improves your work from home experience!

 ## Discuss and Contribute